-Dr. Machan is a patent holder on multiple drug and device technologies, including drug eluting stents, and has served on the Scientific Advisory Boards of Abbot Vascular Systems, Novartis, Biosphere Medical, Secant Medical and CardioMind.
+Dr Machan is a patent holder on multiple drug and device technologies, including drug-eluting stents, and has served on the Scientific Advisory Boards of Abbott Vascular Systems, Novartis, Biosphere Medical, Secant Medical and CardioMind.

-Ted holds a B.Sc in Biochemistry from the University of Ottawa and MBA from the University of British Columbia.
+Ted holds a BSc in Biochemistry from the University of Ottawa and an MBA from the University of British Columbia.

 Chairman and Owner, Melville Global Investments Inc.

 John Montalbano, retired CEO of RBC Global Asset Management and Vice Chair of RBC Wealth, is Principal of Tower Beach Capital Ltd., a private enterprise focused on venture capital investments.
-John now serves as a Director of the Canada Pension Plan Investment Board, the Asia Pacific Foundation, Forum for Women Entrepreneurs and Chairs the Vancouver Police Foundation.
+John now serves as a Director of the Canada Pension Plan Investment Board, the Asia Pacific Foundation and the Forum for Women Entrepreneurs, and chairs the Vancouver Police Foundation.

-John holds a Chartered Financial Analyst designation and a Bachelor of Commerce, with Honours, from the University of British Columbia (UBC).
-He is a Leslie Wong Fellow of the UBC Portfolio Management Foundation and holds an Honorary Doctorate from Emily Carr University.
+John holds a Chartered Financial Analyst designation and a Bachelor of Commerce with Honours, from the University of British Columbia (UBC).
+He is a Leslie Wong Fellow of the UBC Portfolio Management Foundation and holds an Honourary Doctorate from Emily Carr University.

 Independent Director and Investor, Steve Munford is an accomplished leader in the security and enterprise software field.
-Steve served as Sophos’ Chief Executive Officer 2005 – 2012, where he led the company through a period of dramatic growth and more than tripling bookings, later transitioning his role into Chairman and Non-Executive board member.
+Steve served as Sophos’ Chief Executive Officer from 2005 to 2012, where he led the company through a period of dramatic growth, more than tripling bookings, later transitioning his role into Chairman and Non-Executive Board Member.
 Prior to his role as CEO, Steve was President of ActiveState before its acquisition by Sophos in 2003.
 Under his leadership, ActiveState established itself as a global leader in email security software.
 Currently, Steve serves as Chairman of Carbonite and Apica Systems, and Director of NetMotion, Alert Logic and Teradici.

 Steve holds a Bachelor’s Degree in Economics from the University of Western Ontario and an MBA from Queen’s University, Ontario.

-Don graduated from the University of British Columbia with a B.A. in Economics (1964) and an MBA from the Harvard University (1966).
+Don graduated from the University of British Columbia with a BA in Economics (1964) and an MBA from Harvard University (1966).

 He received his PhD in law from the University of Basel, Switzerland and holds a Master of Business Administration from INSEAD in Fontainebleau, France.

-Morgan Sturdy served on the Board of Governors of Science World for nine years was Chair for three years.
+Morgan has served on the Board of Governors of Science World for nine years and was Chair for three years.